nsayer/Evil_Simon/README.md

 Depending on the difficulty level of the game, the sounds and the positions may not remain consistent.
 However, in every case, it is the *color* that you must match.

 To begin the game, first press a button to wake Симон up (if the lights are out).
-It will show the 4 colors racing around in a circle.
+It will show the 4 colors pulsing.
+This is your invitation to start a game.
 Press one or more buttons to select a level of difficulty:

 * Green is easy - it's normal Simon.
 No tricky stuff.
 The colors never move and the sounds are consistent.